tahsin4466/StartASM/README.md

 print " years to go till you're 21." stop
 ```
-The above program demonstrates numerous features of StartASM, including I/O, initializing values, arithmetic operations and conditional jumps.
+The above program demonstrates numerous features of StartASM, including I/O, initializing values, arithmetic operations, and conditional jumps.

-The compiler will also return syntax and symbol/scope error messages that show the excepted line, token and what the compiler expected if applicable.
+The compiler will also return syntax and symbol/scope error messages that show the excepted line, token, and what the compiler expected, if applicable.
 For example, submitting this invalid code:
 ```
 shift right r2 with r1
 junk r1